LBonnet159/SSNDP-Realistic-Instance-Generator/README.md

     ├── InstanceGenerator.py     # Instance and demand generator
     ├── main.py                  # Entry point for execution
     └── Config.txt               # Configuration file
 data/
-    ├── Networks/                # Default path for generated networks ├── Instances/               # Default path for generated instances └── Networks/Benchmark/      # Benchmark networks used in the article
+    ├── Networks/                # Default path for generated networks └── Benchmark/           # Benchmark networks used in the article └── Instances/               # Default path for generated instances
 ```

 ## Running the Generator